unparalleled-js/docs-1/connectors/zendesk/search-organization-member-action.md

 | Email           | The email of the member.                   |

 #### Output fields
-The output of this action contains the full set of columns from the list of members.
-All default and custom columns are supported.
+The output of this action contains a list of members with their respective outputs.
 Here are some of the commonly used outputs.

 | Output field | Description                                  |
 |--------------|----------------------------------------------|